Category Archives: Philosophy

 This is not new compared to, say, a hundred years ago.
 The media were a bit different, but the underlying issues were the same.
 There have always been two major factors at play: information overload and the biases built into our human brain operating system.

 There is a huge body of new information in every field that is being produced every year.
 Given the pressures that most researchers are under to publish or perish, a huge number of papers are sent to journals for review.
-Unfortunately, this leads to a huge number of publications that are of lower quality.
+Unfortunately, this leads to a huge number of lower-quality publications.

 This also contributes to another recognized phenomenon, the half-life of facts.
 Think about all the things you learned during your training that are no longer believed to be true.
 Stress causes ulcers.
 Steroids are good in head injury.
 There is a definite decay curve for the old facts that occurs as new knowledge is acquired.